anupdhml/nlpserver/README.md

         }
     });

-If you are using python, just import the scripts as a moudule and work from there (*nlpserver/views.py* does exactly that.)
+If you are using python, just import the scripts as a module and work from there (*nlpserver/views.py* does exactly that.)
 Each of the scripts in the folder *scripts* can be run on their own from the commandline, so a third way to use this collection would be to parse their shell output.